arxenix/tjctf-2016-writeups/curses_and_hex-es_65_pts.md

 a.close()
 ```

 We then get a long text, seemingly from a book.
-Inside we find the flag.
+Inside we find the flag (ctrl+f "tjctf").

 ---